LucasJMO/E6Plus/classes/Cleric.md

 A Cleric may attempt to turn undead a number of times per day equal to 3 + his Charisma modifier.
 A Cleric with 5 or more ranks in Knowledge (religion) gets a +2 bonus on turning checks against undead.

 This bonus feat is in addition to the feat that a character of any class gets from advancing levels.
 The Cleric is not limited to the categories of item creation feats, metamagic feats, or Spell Mastery when choosing these feats.

+**Advanced Learning**: At 2nd, 4th, and 6th level a Cleric can learn one additional spell from any spell list he desires.
+He casts and prepares these spells normally.
+Spells learned this way cannot be a higher level than the Cleric can cast.

 **Lay on Hands**: Beginning at 4th level, a Cleric gains the ability to heal wounds by touch.
 Each day she can heal a total number of hit points of damage equal to her Cleric level*10.
 Lay on hands can be used as a full round action or two full round actions.
 If used as a full round action the Cleric may choose to heal for a number of d6 equal to or less then her class level.
 If used with two full round actions the Cleric can heal any amount she chooses.